 What saves these moments from dulling the movie completely is Natalie Portman.
 Whenever anyone sees an A-lister in the title role of a historical drama during awards season, everyone is going to want to know how good their performance is.
 I had assumed Portman would’ve been good even not having seen her Oscar-winning performance in Black Swan (2010), but she exceeds any and all expectations.
 It’s honestly one of the most compelling and emotionally complex performances I’ve seen from an actor this year, and it alone makes seeing Jackie (2016) worth it.
 But behind every great actor is the director and the dark horse director behind this film, Chilean filmmaker Pablo Larraín, makes his mark.
 Jackie (2016) is Larraín’s first English language film, and even though he was self-described as not being partial to biopics his oeuvre has previously shown strong artistic sensibilities in defining and analyzing the Chilean national identity.
 Choosing a foreign director with a background in politically charged films was nothing short of a great decision.
 I can’t help but wonder the bias that would’ve been had if an American filmmaker had done this movie.
 Perhaps the film would’ve been more cynical towards Jackie Kennedy’s materialistic tendencies or pushed the envelope a little more in showing the strains in the relationship between JFK and Jackie.
 These are touched upon only slightly.

 The film is very thematically focused and as a result the story and characters are as well (thanks in no small part to screenwriter Noah Oppenheim).
 None of the characters are shown in any fully glorifying light, but any further cynicism is left up to the audience to infer.
 I was almost taken aback by my lack of total investment in what was happening at times because Jackie (2016) never tells you how to feel.
-This movie has a thesis and it makes its points in a beautifully filmic way, with writing, directing, editing, and acting coming together in a realistc way to where history isn’t taken to the cleaners, but given a proper lens to be looked at through, with the very strong exception of a scene towards the end of the film where there’s a big hair in the top left corner of the screen because NO ONE CHECKED THE FUCKING GATE.
+This movie has a thesis and it makes its points in a beautifully filmic way, with writing, directing, editing, and acting coming together in a realistc way to where history isn’t taken to the cleaners, but given a proper lens to be looked at through, with the very strong exception of a scene towards the end of the film where there’s a big hair in the top left corner of the screen.